 Alcohol dependency forms over a short period of time when people consume alcohol regularly.
 This means that they need more alcohol to function normally, they may have a psychological dependence, and their body has a chemical reliance on its feel-good effects.
 When alcohol use becomes alcohol dependence, professional help is needed.

-Some common signs of alcoholism include:
+Some common signs of alcohol addiction include:

 - Having temporary blackouts or short-term memory loss